DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Fixed: A CapsLock off is sent at startup to avoid CapsLock being stuck on after an EPKL refresh.
 	- Fixed: Using relative paths for icon files, multiple layout selections wouldn't show the correct icons.
 	- Fixed: Setting any mod in the EPKL_Layouts file would make layout shortcuts that don't use mods fail.
-	- Fixed: Subfolder structure added to the MainLay parameter the Colemak and Tarmak layouts.
+	- Fixed: Subfolder structure added to LayMain for the Colemak and Tarmak layouts.
 Consistent naming scheme for all such subfolders.
 	- Fixed: The Layout Selector would show non-existing mod combos for, e.g., ANS if there was a KbdType like ANS-Orth present
 	- Fixed: Capitalized sequences didn't compose if followed by a lowercase version in the table.
 Example: `LJ Lj lj → Ǉ ǉ ǉ`; `ǈ` didn't happen.
 	- Fixed: Pressing a DK twice released both its base characters instead of just one.
 Now only base char 0 (the s0 DK entry) is released.